saecki/crates.nvim/README.md

 -- See `crates.upgrade_crate()`.
 require('crates').update_all_crates(alt: boolean|nil)

+-- Open the homepage of the crate on the current line. require('crates').open_homepage()
+-- Open the repository page of the crate on the current line. require('crates').open_repository()
 -- Open the `docs.rs` page of the crate on the current line. require('crates').open_docs_rs()
 -- Open the `crates.io` page of the crate on the current line.